Table of Contents:

 Federal Student Aid

-You can apply for federal student loans by filling out the FAFSA.
-Qualification for federal student loans is typically need-based, meaning the students who come from families with lower income and less assets will be prioritized over students from high-income families.
+Students fill out the FAFSA to be considered for federal grants, work-study, and student loans.
+Qualification for federal student loans is typically need-based, meaning the students who come from families with lower income and fewer assets will be prioritized over students from high-income families.

 Federal Student Loans

-After filling out your FAFSA, you may receive offers for federal student loans as part of your school’s financial aid offer.
-Like any loan, you will eventually have to repay the balance for these loans, plus interest and fees.
+After filling out the FAFSA, students should look out for offers for federal student loans as part of their school’s financial aid offer.
+Like any loan, students will eventually have to repay the balance for these loans, plus interest and fees.
 However, many federal student loans come with a grace period that allows students to postpone repayment until after they are out of school, usually 6 months post-graduation.

 Common types of federal student loans are: